sushiroles/Astro/README.md

-# MusicLinks
+# Astro
-A Discord bot that finds your music EVERYWHERE.
+A Discord app that finds your music EVERYWHERE.